 - Mics: if there’s ANY question as to whether you need one, you do.

-- Have a fully or mostly rehearsed opening line or two.
+- Have a fully or mostly rehearsed opening.
 It’s terribly easy to fumble your way into your speech, and it can be hard to recover from that.
-Have something like “Good evening.
+Have something sharp like “Good evening.
 It’s great to be here before this group of librarians–but also a little scary.
 I once stole a library book.”

 - Acoustics.
 If you address that person in the back row farthest from you, you will then cover everyone in between.
 Any question about acoustics?
 Ask the audience if they all can hear.
 They’ll appreciate your empathy.

 - Have a fully, or mostly rehearsed conclusion or last line.
 It’s terribly easy to just peter out.
 Don’t do that.